Important Updates Read More

 NC Community College System, Nash Community College, and NC Post-Secondary Education Complaint Procedures Nash Community College (NCC) is a member of the North Carolina Community College System (NCCCS).
 The Complaint Policy is available for all students to review, however, students are advised to begin the process at the institutional level.
 Contact:

-The Student and Public Grievance/Complaint Procedure can found in the NCC Catalog under the Student and Enrollment Services section on pages 120-121.
+The Student and Public Grievance/Complaint Procedure can be found in the NCC Catalog under the Student and Enrollment Services section on pages 114-116.

 Written student grievances should be sent to the Vice President of Student Services with the following information, if available:

 If a complaint cannot be resolved through the institution’s complaint process, students may file a complaint with the North Carolina Post-Secondary Education Complaints unit.
-Please review NC Post-Secondary Education Student Complaint Policy (PDF), print and complete NC Post-Secondary Education Complaint Form (PDF), and submit the complaint to:
+Please review NC Post-Secondary Education Student Complaint Policy (PDF), print and complete NC Post-Secondary Education Complaint Form, and submit the complaint to:

 North Carolina Post-Secondary Education Complaints